kvtemadden/portfolio/README.md

 ## Portfolio
 ![Screenshot of the Portfolio page](Assets/Portfolio_screenshot.PNG)

-This part of the site currently only has placeholder images, but don't penalise me for that!
+This part of the site has buttons which show the relevant project on click.

-Once I've got together some decent projects, I plan to come back and update the images to contain good, quality projects that I wouldn't mind someone finding.
+Similar to an accordian, if any buttons are showing expanded content then they'll close and the new click will open so content isn't pushed down the page and it supports better UX.

 I have added a .frame class which adds a frame to the images, similar to those on the about page.